hassanhub/DNNBrainSpeechRecon/README.md

 # BrainSpeechRecons
-This is the open source code for the project: Intelligible Speech Reconstruction from the Human Auditory Cortex Pdf available onile on BioArXiv: https://www.biorxiv.org/content/biorxiv/early/2018/06/19/350124.full.pdf
+This is the open source code for the project: Intelligible Speech Reconstruction from the Human Auditory Cortex Pdf available online on BioArXiv: https://www.biorxiv.org/content/biorxiv/early/2018/06/19/350124.full.pdf

 ### Cite